(Arduino, Teensy, and ESP32 microcontroller: Last updated by Benjamin on December 5, 2024)

 Arduino nano

 The classic Nano is the smallest Arduino board; see here.
 Countless clones are available.
-The specs are the same as those of the Arduino Uno, with the same ATmega328P microcontroller but with a reduced size, as seen in Figure 1.
+The specs are the same as the Arduino Uno, with the same ATmega328P microcontroller, but with reduced size, as shown in Figure 1.

-There are other, even newer, very different Arduino Nano boards, apart from the same small size: Nano 33 BLE and Nano 33 BLE Sense.
-They are much more powerful than the “historical” Nano because they are equipped with a 32-bit 64 MHz microcontroller, much larger flash and SRAM memories, 3.3 volts logic, integrated Bluetooth, and various sensors, especially inertial.
+There are many other, newer, and very different (apart from the same small size) Arduino Nano boards: Nano Every, Nano 33 BLE, Nano 33 BLE Sense, Nano 33 IoT, Nano RP2040.
+They are much more powerful than the “historical” Nano because they are equipped with 32-bit microcontrollers, much larger flash and SRAM memories, 3.3 volts logic, integrated Bluetooth, Wi-Fi, or various sensors.

 See here the official PJRC Website.
-We will only consider the most recent ones, Teensy 3.6, 4.0, and 4.1.
-They are all equipped with a 32-bit microcontroller with 3.3v logic.
-In addition to their considerable power, compared with 8-bit Arduino boards, these boards have two advantages over other 32-bit boards.
-They share the same IDE as 8-bit Arduino boards (with a software add-on called Teensyduino), and they benefit from a vast collection of libraries specially optimized for them.
-They are, therefore, programmed precisely the same way as Arduino boards.
+We will only consider the most recent ones: Teensy 3.6, 4.0, and 4.1.
+They are all equipped with a 32-bit microcontroller with 3.3V logic.
+In addition to their considerable power (especially for the 4.x family), these boards have two advantages over some other 32-bit boards, such as STM32.
+They use the same IDE as 8-bit Arduino boards (with a software add-on called Teensyduino) and benefit from a vast collection of libraries optimized explicitly for them.
+Therefore, they are programmed precisely the same way as Arduino boards.
 Their cost is of the same order of magnitude.

 The Teensy 4.1, not shown in this photo, shares the same format as the Teensy 3.6